Gender Is Key to Smart Development and Empowering People

 ACDI/VOCA works to empower farmers, workers, entrepreneurs, communities, and individuals—both women and men—to succeed in the global economy.
 We do this by investing in people’s skills and knowledge and finding ways to expand their access to resources and assets so they have more choices and opportunities.

 We are committed to gender equity in all aspects of our programs and operations.
 Because there is gender inequality in all the countries we work in, we often must focus specific attention and resources on ensuring that women are fully able to engage in development activities and benefits.

-We have also learned through more than 45 years of experience that using gender approaches and analysis is part of doing “smart” development.
+We have also learned through our work since 1963 that using gender approaches and analysis is part of doing “smart” development.
 Gender approaches and tools allow us to bring an awareness of gender issues to our program design, implementation, and monitoring and evaluation activities.